 Renting a House or Apartment

-Housing in Hong Kong is extremely competitive so renting a house or an apartment can be rather pricy.
+Accommodation in Hong Kong is extremely competitive, so renting a house or an apartment can be rather pricy.
 This is especially noticeable in Kowloon, where the population density is the highest.
 The average rent for a one-bedroom apartment in Hong Kong can range from 12,000 to 20,000 HKD (1,500 to 2,500 USD) or more per month.

 On the upside, most apartments easily meet the highest standards of living.
 Older buildings are often renovated to offer their tenants the same comfort as new housing developments.

 How to Find an Apartment in Hong Kong

 When renting you can usually choose between a standard or serviced apartment (furnished and includes utilities and other commodities, e.g.: gym), the latter generally being on the pricier side.
 Standard apartments usually come unfurnished or partly furnished.
 Deposits are typically one month’s rent.